Osiris-Team/Osiris-Team/open_source_dev_contract.md

 | 2023-06-25    | 23                    | 100          | USD, Exchangerate.host| 14.13 | N/A  |

 - The rate used in the payment will be the rate with the latest proposal date incided within contract signed by all aplliable parties.
-- Payment is to be made to DeveloperConsultant's PayPal email.
+- Payment is to be made to Developer's PayPal email.
 - Payment processing fees and / or currency conversion fees are to be paid by the parties as applicable e.g.
-    - NZD -> USD (Client) then USD -> EURO (DeveloperConsultant)
+    - NZD -> USD (Client) then USD -> EURO (Developer)
     - NZD -> EURO (Client)

 Steps:<br>
-0. The The Developer / Developersends an invoice via email to the Client covering a timespan (usually a month) of unpaid work.
+1. The Developer sends an invoice via email to the Client covering a timespan (usually a month) of unpaid work.
-1. The Client has 5 days to complete the payment upon receiving the invoice email.
+2. The Client has 5 days to complete the payment upon receiving the invoice email.
-    - Payment is deemed completed at the time The Developer / Developerreceives confirmation by the payment processor.
+    - Payment is deemed completed at the time the Developer receives confirmation by the payment processor.
-2. If payment is not received 24 hours after the above time frame, a 15% lateness fee can be added to the overall balance per week.
+3. If payment is not received 24 hours after the above time frame, a 15% lateness fee can be added to the overall balance per week.
 <br>For example: HR: 26 & 2h 30m

 | Date                                   | NZD  |